wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    Subscriptions include "Azure AD Premium P2" and "Enterprise Mobility + Security (EMS) E5".

-   <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure">Azure AD Privileged Identity Management (PIM)</a> minimizes the number of people who have access to secure information, which mitigates the risk of excessive, unnecessary, or misused access rights and provides oversight of role assignments, self-service, and just-in-time role activation and Azure AD and Azure resource access reviews.
+   An additional paid subscription is <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure">Azure AD Privileged Identity Management (PIM)</a> which minimizes the number of people who have access to secure information, which mitigates the risk of excessive, unnecessary, or misused access rights and provides oversight of role assignments, self-service, and just-in-time role activation and Azure AD and Azure resource access reviews.
-   It is in additional to Azure AD. paid-for subscription that

 ## Batch commands